pmaxian/docs/content/c/concepts/functions/functions.md

 ## Returning Values

 A function is also capable of returning a value back to were it was called using the `return` keyword.
 This is useful for computing values within a function.
-Notice that the word proceeding the function name indicates the type of value returned.
+Notice that the word preceeding the function name indicates the type of value returned.

 ```c
 #include <stdio.h>